-If you are exploring a new work role as an independent contractor, or already have your own freelance business, there are key questions that come up about this expanding mode of offering your skills and services to businesses.
+If you are exploring a new work role as an independent contractor, or already have your own freelance business, there are key questions that come up about this expanding model of offering your skills and services to businesses.
 Being a contractor or freelancer is quite different from a traditional employee role, and carries a higher degree of autonomy and responsibility for your work product and quality.

 Your choice to be an independent contractor is affected by many factors, including the agreements that you sign, client project parameters, skills that you offer and even governmental regulations.
-All of these variables can be a challenge for those just starting out as a contractor, but we do have some insights to help get you started.
+All of these variables can be a challenge for those just starting as a contractor, but we do have some insights to help get you started.